Textualize/textual/docs/blog/posts/looking-for-help.md

     <cite>Juan Sánchez Villalobos Ramírez, Chief metallurgist to King Charles V of Spain</cite>

-As of the time of writing, I'm a handful of days off having been with Textualize for 3 months.
+As of the time of writing, I'm a couple or so days off having been with Textualize for 3 months.
 It's been fun, and educational, and every bit as engaging as I'd hoped, and more.
 One thing I hadn't quite prepared for though, but which I really love, is how so many other people are learning